steineey/node-red-contrib-email/README.md

 ## Send Mail Node Input

 -   **from** - The email address of the sender.
-All email addresses can be plain ‘sender@server.com’ or formatted '“Sender Name” sender@server.com', see Address object for details
+All email addresses can be plain ‘sender@server.com’ or formatted '“Sender Name” sender@server.com', see Address object for details.
+Can be overwritten with `msg.email.from`.
--   **to** - Comma separated list or an array of recipients email addresses that will appear on the To: field
+-   **to** - Comma separated list or an array of recipients email addresses that will appear on the To: field.
+Can be overwritten with `msg.email.to`.
--   **cc** - Comma separated list or an array of recipients email addresses that will appear on the Cc: field
+-   **cc** - Comma separated list or an array of recipients email addresses that will appear on the Cc: field.
+Can be overwritten with `msg.email.cc`.
--   **bcc** - Comma separated list or an array of recipients email addresses that will appear on the Bcc: field
+-   **bcc** - Comma separated list or an array of recipients email addresses that will appear on the Bcc: field.
+Can be overwritten with `msg.email.bcc`.
--   **subject** - The subject of the email
+-   **subject** - The subject of the email.
+Can be overwritten with `msg.email.subject`.
+-   **priority** -  Sets message importance headers, either ‘high’, ‘normal’ (default) or ‘low’.
+Can be overwritten with `msg.email.priority`.

 ### Message Payload

 `msg.payload` can be used for one of the following message versions.
-Set the node property *payload type* to set the version of your `msg.payload`.
+Set the node property **payload type** to set the version of your `msg.payload`.

 -   **text** - The plaintext version of the message as an Unicode string, Buffer, Stream or an attachment-like object ({path: ‘/var/data/…'}).
 If you're sending a `msg.payload` of type number or boolean, then it is converted to string.
 -   **html** - The HTML version of the message as an Unicode string, Buffer, Stream or an attachment-like object ({path: ‘http://…'})